Trigork/persona-fusion-calculator/mirror/rin.md

 "Don't even think on Reinforcing yourself," a female voice warned in a faux-peppy tone.
 "I _will_ know and that will be, well, icky."

-Yosuke watched through his widening eyes the battered figure of the female magus holding Shirou's at knifepoint --- to his horror, _his_ own forgotten knife.
+Yosuke watched through his widening eyes at the battered figure of the female magus holding Shirou's at knifepoint --- to his horror, _his_ own forgotten knife.

 "Now," she said nonchalantly.
 "Let's talk."